Border Patrol Police: Field organization

 Platoons of 32-men form the basic operating units of the BPP.
 Each platoon is supported by one or more heavy weapons platoons stationed at the regional and area RTP headquarters.
 PARU can airlift BPP platoons to troubled areas when an emergency arises.
 Armed with modern light infantry equipment, the BPP also benefited from training by United States Army Special Forces advisers who helped establish an instruction program during the 1960s.

 The BPP served as an important adjunct to the Thai military and often operated under army (and sometimes the Royal Thai Marine Corps) control during counterinsurgency operations.

 BPP units stationed along the Cambodian and Laotian borders following the Vietnamese invasion of Cambodia in 1979 often served as a first line of defense and bore the brunt of Vietnamese attacks.

 In order to carry out its intelligence mission, the BPP operates numerous civic action programs to cultivate and maintain rapport with remote area villagers and hill tribes.
 They have built and operate schools in remote areas and help the army construct offices for civilian administration.
 They operate rural medical aid stations, give farmers agricultural assistance, and have built small airstrips.

 Border Patrol Police Aerial Reinforcement Unit

 The Border Patrol Police Parachute Aerial Resupply Unit (BPP PARU or PARU) is the BPP's special forces unit responsible for training and supporting airborne operations, airborne reinforcement, disaster and accident rescue, and supporting special missions under the command of the BPP.
 All members of PARU are trained for airborne operations, including free-fall jumps.
 PARU can provide support to BPP headquarters within two hours.
 The PARU in the 1950s and 1960s was a small unit used for clandestine missions outside Thailand.
 It was largely CIA-funded at that time.
 PARU's counts its founding from 27 April 1954, when King Bhumibol visited the opening ceremony of the PARU Company's Naresuan Camp in Hua Hin.

-PARU also conducts training for the following: